Jalisco New Generation Cartel: InSight Crime analysis

-2015 Attack on Security Forces
+2015 attack on security forces

 On 7 April 2015, the CJNG ambushed and killed 15 Mexican police officers and seriously injured five others.
 The cartel carried out the attack as the police officers were driving along a mountain road in Jalisco, which was blocked by the CJNG with burning vehicles.
-Once the convoy of police officers were stopped in a vulnerable position, gunmen from the CJNG opened fire on them with sophisticated weaponry to include machine guns, and grenade launchers.
+Once the convoy of police officers was stopped in a vulnerable position, gunmen from the CJNG opened fire on them with sophisticated weaponry including machine guns and grenade launchers.

-2018 American Consulate bombing
+2018 American consulate bombing

-On 2 December 2018, at approximately 7:30 CST, 2 grenades were thrown onto consular grounds in Guadalajara, with one of them exploding and causing a 16-inch (approximately 40 cm) hole in the wall of the building.
+On 2 December 2018, at approximately 7:30 CST, two grenades were thrown onto consular grounds in Guadalajara, with one of them exploding and causing a 16-inch (approximately 40 cm) hole in the wall of the building.
 At the time of the bombing, the consulate general office was closed and no injuries were sustained.
 It is unconfirmed if the attack was carried out by the CJNG or a rival gang trying to hurt the CJNG's reputation.

 Infighting and break-up

 In March 2017, infighting within the CJNG showed when Oseguera ordered the murder of high-ranking CJNG member Carlos Enrique Sánchez, alias "El Cholo".
 The plot to murder Sánchez, who was targeted by Oseguera after murdering a CJNG financial operator nicknamed "El Colombiano", failed.
 Sánchez and CJNG co-founder Érick Valencia Salazar, alias "El 85", departed from the CJNG and formed a new cartel called Nueva Plaza Cartel.
 Upon its formation, Sánchez was made leader of the newly formed cartel.
-According to InSight Crime, the Nueva Plaza Cartel retaliated against the failed murder of Sánchez by successfully murdering the person in charge of the CJNG's hit squad, nicknamed "El Kartón" or "El Marro", in August 2017 CJNG co-founder Emilio Alejandro Pulido Salazar, alias "El Tiburón", would defect to the Nueva Plaza Cartel as well.
+According to InSight Crime, the Nueva Plaza Cartel retaliated against the failed murder of Sánchez by murdering the person in charge of the CJNG's hit squad, nicknamed "El Kartón" or "El Marro", in August 2017 CJNG co-founder Emilio Alejandro Pulido Salazar, alias "El Tiburón", would defect to the Nueva Plaza Cartel as well.

 Valencia and Sánchez also began a war with their former cartel as well.
 In 2019, Valencia and Sánchez were still reported to leaders of the breakaway Nueva Plaza Cartel.
 They also were still waging war against the CJNG and had even formed an alliance with the Sinaloa Cartel.

 By 2019, Jorge Luis Mendoza Cárdenas, alias "La Garra", was listed by the U.S. Drug Enforcement Administration (DEA) as being in charge of the CJNG's trafficking operations to the United States and serves as the CJNG's liaison as well.
 In January 2020, senior CJNG hitwoman María Guadalupe López Esquive, alias "La Catrina" died following a shootout with police.
 López, also known as "Dame of Death", was suspected of being the CJNG leader in Mexico's Tierra Caliente region.
 In March 2020, it was announced that a secret six-month DEA operation known as "Operation Python" resulted in the arrest of 600 CJNG operatives and the seizure of $20 million in cash.
 The number of arrests was revised to 750, though it was still thought the CJNG could still partake in trafficking within the U.S. so long as it keeps its base of operations in Mexico.